cemalucyigitbulut/Spa-And-Salon-Booking-System-Admin-Panel/README.md

-this is our admin panel for spa and solan booking system we made for our course project and made by my friend ayberk (https://github.com/pnzrkmpfwgn)
+this is our admin panel for spa and salon booking system we made for our course project and made by my friend ayberk (https://github.com/pnzrkmpfwgn)